How can scaled scores be compared across time?

 This article is intended only for customers and partners using the Assessment Series.

-Item Response Theory (IRT) methods allow assessment developers to map assessments within a grade back to the same scaled score metric.
-The assessments take into account the difficulty level of each assessment, so students’ scores on each assessment can be directly compared to their scores on another assessment in the series.
+The scaled scores on CommonLit's Assessment Series tests account for both the number of questions students answered correctly on a test and the difficulty of the questions on a test.
+That means that, even if one test is slightly easier or harder than another, students' scaled scores can be compared across those two tests.
 In other words, if a student’s score increases significantly from the Pre-Assessment to the Post-Assessment and the assessments were given under consistent conditions, that change can be more directly attributed to an increase in the student’s reading ability.

 Student scores can also fluctuate slightly between each administration of an assessment because of a number of factors (e.g., their level of concentration on a given day), so small changes in student scores from the Pre- to the Post-Assessment are not indicative of either growth or decline in student ability.
-Changes in scores are considered meaningful if they are beyond the standard error of measurement for each grade level.
-Standard errors vary by grade level, and CommonLit’s data displays indicate whether or not a student’s change in score was smaller than the standard error for that grade level.
-For instance, if the standard error is 5 points, and a student scored 10 points higher on the Post-Assessment than the Pre-Assessment, that represents meaningful growth.
-However, if the student only scored 3 points higher on the Post-Assessment, that change would not be meaningful.
+CommonLit’s data displays indicate what amount of growth is considered "significant" in each grade level.